Dreadnought (comics)

 Dreadnoughts are a type of fictional robot appearing in American comic books published by Marvel Comics.
-Frequently employed by villainous organizations, different forms are depicted within said organizations.
+They are frequently employed by villainous organizations, with various models appearing.
 The robots first appeared in Strange Tales #154 (March 1967).

 Fictional character biography

-The Dreadnought is a non-sentient robotic combat instrument originally created by the subversive Hydra organization for use in various commando operations.
-The Dreadnought was first used to breach the S.H.I.E.L.D.
+The Dreadnought is a non-sentient robotic combat instrument originally created by Hydra for use in various commando operations.
+The Dreadnought is first used to breach the S.H.I.E.L.D.
 Helicarrier to attempt to assassinate Nick Fury.

-Later, the design and specifications were sold to the Maggia criminal cartel who built the Silver Dreadnought.
+The Dreadnought's design and specifications are later sold to the Maggia cartel, who build the Silver Dreadnought for Madame Masque.

-Some time later, Advanced Idea Mechanics designed the Dreadnought 2000, stored at Target Technologies in Rutherford, New Jersey.
+Some time later, Advanced Idea Mechanics design the Dreadnought 2000, which is stored at Target Technologies in Rutherford, New Jersey.

-A rebuilt version was used years later during an attack to destroy London, where the robot had to fight Union Jack.
+A rebuilt version is used years later during an attack on London, during which it battles Union Jack.

-Zeke Stane later built some new models which were used by the Mandarin to attack the Three Gorges Dam in China.
+New models of Dreadnoughts are later built by Zeke Stane which the Mandarin uses to attack the Three Gorges Dam.

-During the "Iron Man 2020" event, some Dreadnoughts appear as members of the A.I.
+In "Iron Man 2020", several Dreadnoughts appear as members of the A.I.
 Army.

 Powers and abilities

-The original model was designed by Hydra and the Silver Dreadnought was built by the Maggia.
+The original Dreadnought is made from a durable titanium alloy and is programmed to be a skilled hand-to-hand combatant.
 Its robotic materials, design and construction from a titanium steel alloy give the Dreadnought superhuman strength, stamina, durability, and reflexes.
 It has limited artificial intelligence, and no capacity for self-motivated activity.
-It's programmed for hand-to-hand combat in the style of an American boxer and for combat uses of its built-in weapons subsystems.
+It is programmed for hand-to-hand combat in the style of an American boxer and for combat uses of its built-in weapons subsystems.

 Both major models' gauntlets have flamethrower nozzles, capable of firing a hydrazine-liquid oxygen mix.
 Its knuckles are studded with spikes which can be shot like rifle bullets.
 From the modules mounted like ears, the Dreadnought generates a powerful electrical charge which conducts throughout its body's frame and through conducting material.
-The Dreadnought has no capability for projecting this electricity, but is capable of electrifying by touch.
 The Dreadnought's optical imaging sensor eyes are gamma ray particle beam projectors which can irradiate a target.
-The Dreadnought’s mouth is connected to a tank of refrigerated Freon gas which allows the Dreadnought a single-use attack of freezing breath.
+The Dreadnought’s mouth is connected to a tank of Freon gas, which allows the Dreadnought a single-use attack of freezing breath.

-The Dreadnought 2000 designed by A.I.M. has gauntlet projectors firing high pressure jets of either water, liquid oxygen, acid, oil, powerful adhesive, anesthetic gas, and/or napalm, and/or beams capable of liquefying steel or solidifying gases in the air.
-It also has the eight gunpowder-launched knuckle spikes, body-wide electrical field, gamma ray particle beam projectors in its optical imaging sensors, and refrigerated Freon gas dispenser in the "mouth" cavity of the previous models.
+The Dreadnought 2000 designed by A.I.M. has all the abilities of the previous models as well as the ability to generate water, acid, oil, adhesives, anesthetic gas, napalm, and beams capable of liquefying steel or solidifying gas.